|Great Concept & Actors, Mediocre Story & Everything Else|

 Hancock is a movie with a great concept and actors.
 What makes it falter and stumble is the lack of a credible storyline, a strong villain, and some mediocre special effects.

-This movie definitely starts off with promise.
-The concept is a real-world superhero who uses his powers in a drunken haze, often causing more damage when he tries to help.
-Some of Hancock's antics were extremely amusing from his impalement of a SUV on top of a building’s antenna or his whale throw, but the story which begins strong and interesting, suddenly veers off into Hancock’s past which sort of explains why he acts the way he does but the sudden reveal of Charlize Theron as a superhuman like him and his former wife who abandoned him several decades ago left me feeling disappointed and the story sort of peters out from there.
+All too often superheroes are portrayed as clean shaven, moralistic, and perfect.
+They had a brilliant idea in showing a real-world superhero who uses his powers in a drunken haze, often causing more damage than actual help.
+I laughed quite a bit at some of his more amusing antics from his impalement of an SUV on top of a building’s antenna or his whale throw—but the story which begins as strong and interesting, suddenly veers off into Hancock’s past which explains why he acts the way does.
+The sudden plot twist with the reveal that Charlize Theron is a fellow superhuman/god and his former wife who abandoned him several decades ago left me feeling disappointed.
+The storyline sort of peters out from there.

 The primary villain in the movie isn’t really; he’s more of a bad joke than an actual menace and that is another weakness to the storyline.
 I think that if they were going to do a whole big reveal that Hancock was an immortal god, that Theron should have been his archnemesis or something, not his ex-wife and should have had an epic smackdown between the two; not some sort of super-domestic dispute.